 - Accessing more equity to get more cash for living expenses.

-- Taking advantage of the current HECM lending limit of $1,089,300, which may be higher than your existing loan.
+- Taking advantage of the current HECM lending limit, which may be higher than your existing loan.

 - Protecting your spouse by adding them to the loan, which would keep them from having to sell the home if you were to pass away.

-Plus, if your home is worth more than the HECM lending limit of $1,089,300, you may be able to get more cash by qualifying for a larger proprietary or jumbo reverse mortgage, such as Longbridge Platinum.
+Plus, if your home is worth more than the HECM lending limit, you may be able to get more cash by qualifying for a larger proprietary or jumbo reverse mortgage, such as Longbridge Platinum.
 Is now a good time to refinance?
 Learn more.

 “So how do I know if it’s worthwhile for me?”

 The National Reverse Mortgage Lenders Association (NRMLA) created something called the “5-5 Rule” to help lenders determine if refinancing is in the borrower’s best interest:

 - The increase in the principal loan amount must be equal to or more than five times the loan closing costs.